 You can discover the numerous lakes in Berlin and the green surrounding area wonderfully by bike.
 There are developed routes through the city and routes that lead through forests and along fields.
-But all the bike routes we have put together for you here have something in common: at some point they will lead along a lake, a river or a canal.
-And, of course, they will always lead you to exciting sights and attractions
+All the routes that we have put together for you here have something in common: at some point, they lead to a lake, a river or a canal.
+And, of course, always past exciting sights and attractions worth seeing.

 Tip 1: Dahlem Route

-The numerous lakes in Berlin and the green surrounding region can be discovered wonderfully by bike.
-The Dahlem Route takes you past the Botanical Garden, Dahlem Village and the Allied Museum - to name but a few highlights.
-And of course you will also pass lakes: the Krumme Lanke and Schlachtensee are on your way, so don't forget your swimming gear.
+Explore the south-west of Berlin on one of the four south-west cycle routes - for example on the Dahlem Route.
+It takes you past the Botanical Garden, Dahlem Village and the Allied Museum - to name just a few highlights.
+And of course you'll also pass lakes: the Krumme Lanke and the Schlachtensee are on your way, so don't forget your swimming gear.

 Dahlem Route